 System control

-Customer assigned administrators have full (root) access to the Azure VMs and to the operating system.
+Customer assigned administrators have full (root) access to the EC2 instances and the operating system.
 Additional 3rd party monitoring or security software can be installed on the cluster nodes for compliance with corporate or regulatory standards.

 OS hardening